Entanglement in C$^*$-algebras: tensor products of state spaces: Entanglement and tensor products of state spaces of s

-As mentioned earlier, part (i) of Theorem~\ref{thm:twoabelian} is an old well-known fact, included here to put this classical fact into the context of entanglement and tensor products of compact convex sets.
-We present below a more traditional route to this result.
-Recall for this purpose that a compact convex set $K$ is a Choquet simplex if and only if the ordered real vector space $A(K)$ of its affine functions has the Riesz Interpolation Property.
-Accordingly, the state space $S(\cA)$ of a unital \Cs{} $\cA$ is a Choquet simplex if and only if $\cA_\sa$, equipped with the usual order on \Cs s, has the Riesz Interpolation Property.
+We included Theorem~\ref{thm:twoabelian} (i) in order to put this classical fact into the context of entanglement and tensor products of compact convex sets.
+For comparison, we present below a more traditional route to this result.
+Recall for this purpose that a compact convex set $K$ is a Choquet simplex if and only if the ordered vector space $A(K)$ of its affine functions has the Riesz Interpolation Property, \cite[Section II.3]{Alf:convex}.
+Accordingly, the state space $S(\cA)$ of a unital \Cs{} $\cA$ is a Choquet simplex if and only if $\cA_\sa$, equipped with the usual $C^*$-order, has the Riesz Interpolation Property.

 \begin{proposition} If $\cA$ is a non-commutative \Cs, then $\cA_\sa$ equipped with the usual order does not satisfy the Riesz Interpolation Property. \end{proposition}